 - High stability / reliability

-CoaXPress-over-Fiber is CoaXPress, it will keep and further develop the same advantages.
+CoaXPress-over-Fiber is CoaXPress, it features and further develops the same advantages.

 How do CoaXPress and CoaXPress-over-Fiber compare with GigE Vision?